On Process with Laurie Anderson

 ABOUT THE ARTIST

-As a Grammy Award-winning musician, performer, writer, and artist, Laurie Anderson has an international reputation as an artist who combines the traditions of the avant-garde with popular culture.
-Anderson’s theatrical works combine a variety of media, including performance, music, poetry, sculpture, opera, anthropological investigations, and linguistic games, to elicit emotional reactions.
+As a Grammy Award–winning musician, performer, writer, and artist, Laurie Anderson has an international reputation for combining the traditions of the avant-garde with popular culture.
+Anderson’s theatrical works span a variety of media, including performance, music, poetry, sculpture, opera, anthropological investigations, and linguistic games, to elicit emotional reactions.
 As a visual artist, Anderson has been shown at the Guggenheim Museum, New York; SoHo, New York; and extensively in Europe, including the Centre Pompidou in Paris.
 She has also released seven albums for Warner Brothers, including Big Science, featuring the song “O Superman,” which rose to No. 2 on the British pop charts.
 She is currently Charles Eliot Norton Professor of Poetry at Harvard University.

-Image credit: Portrait of Laurie Anderson.
+Image: Portrait of Laurie Anderson.
 Installation view from Laurie Anderson: The Weather at the Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, DC, 2021.
 Courtesy of the artist.
-Photo by Ron Blunt
+Photo: Ron Blunt